syrmaplibpos/Data-Science_C-JHU/Course 2 R/Course2.md

 ### R Data Types: Factors

+* categorical

-Factors are used to represent categorical data and can be unordered or ordered.
+To represent categorical data, unordered or ordered.

+* label

-One can think of a factor as an integer vector where each integer has a label.
+as an integer vector where each integer has a label.

-Factors are important in statistical modeling and are treated specially by modelling functions like lm() and glm().
+important in statistical modeling and are treated specially by modelling functions like lm() and glm().

+* self-describing

 Using factors with labels is better than using integers because factors are self-describing.
 Having a variable that has values “Male” and “Female” is better than a variable that has values 1 and 2.